 Metrorail Station Platform Improvement Project

 The Metro system’s outdoor station platforms have been exposed to weather conditions for over four decades and twenty have been identified in need of total platform reconstruction; the time has come to address the issue.
-Consequently, Metro will be focusing its first group of platform replacements to six Blue and Yellow Line stations south of Reagan National Airport.
+Consequently, Metro will be focusing its 2020 group of platform replacements at the following Metrorail stations in Arlington County, VA and Fairfax County, VA:

 Other helpful links: